depeche-io/oh-my-kubernetes/posts/day3.md

 # 🏃‍♂️ 3nd day and km: 100% Node Efficiency — But at What Cost?

-🚨 Oh My Kubernetes! – Day 3 of 42
-Daily drops of DevOps reality.

 🔥 100% Node Efficiency — But at What Cost?

 You’ve optimized your cluster beautifully.